mp3il/bluesnap-ios/README.md

     }

 ## Main functionality - BlueSnapSDK class
-The class BlueSnapSDK holds main the functions that you'll utilize.
+The `BlueSnapSDK` class holds the main functionality for the SDK.
 In this section, we'll go through each function contained in this class.

 ### initBluesnap
-This is the first function you need to call before using any other.
+This is the first function you need to call to initialize your token, fraud prevention, Apple Pay, and more in the SDK.

 Signature:

 	open class func initBluesnap(
         	bsToken : BSToken!,
         	generateTokenFunc: @escaping (_ completion: @escaping (BSToken?, BSErrors?) -> Void) -> Void,